 Do you have to have treatment in a hospice as an in-patient?

 Hospices can generally provide palliative care and “hospice at home” to enable you to remain there for as long as possible.
 Many also offer day-care and out-patient services.
 This enables you to access the facilities and care within the hospice.
 This could be medical and nursing care, rehabilitation, creative therapies and complementary therapies.
 By using the facilities on this basis you have the chance to meet and interact with other people in a similar situation.

 People who are at the stage of needing end of life care may be admitted to as an in-patient.
 This is especially true when they have complex care needs or require intensive support.

 Is hospice care part of a private health insurance policy?

-We do not have to pay for hospice care in the UK and therefore you would not need to obtain cover for it via your health insurance.
+We do not have to pay for hospice care in the UK.
+On this basis you would not need to obtain cover for it via your health insurance.

-Many health insurance providers do offer cover palliative care/end of life treatment for their members as well as a hospice donation should you spend time in a hospice as an in-patient for claims relating to cancer.
+Many health insurance providers do offer cover palliative care/end of life treatment for their members.
+Some also offer a hospice donation should you spend time in a hospice as an in-patient for claims relating to cancer.

 As a current example: